Ludwig von Mises

 - The deductive method that Man, Economy, and State presupposes is now visible in Human Action and Theory and History.

-- The critique of central planning in State Power and Intervention now traces to Mises’s 1922 calculation argument rather than first appearing in Rothbard.
+- The critique of central planning in State Power and Intervention now traces to Mises’s calculation argument (1920, expanded in Socialism 1922) rather than first appearing in Rothbard.

 - The classical-liberal tradition is now represented in its consequentialist Misesian form in addition to its Rothbardian natural-rights form.